 Series creator David Milch is a recovering gambling addict in real life, and drew on his own experiences for part of the storyline.
 He jokingly refers to that part of his life as "the most expensive research period" of his career.
+The sad part is that making the show caused him to relapse on his gambling addiction.
 See more »

 Was this review helpful to you?